sganis/statwalker/doc/white_paper.md

 ## 0) Executive Summary

-Statwalker is a modular toolchain for turning very large filesystems into fast, filterable, **UTF-8 clean** analytics.
+Dutopia is a modular toolchain for turning very large filesystems into fast, filterable, **UTF-8 clean** analytics.
 It separates concerns so each stage is simple and fast:

 1. **Walk** traverses the filesystem with high concurrency and streams a compact CSV with POSIX-like metadata for **both files and directories**.
 2. **Resolve** *(optional)* converts machine data (epochs, uids/gids, mode bits) into human fields (local dates, usernames, types, octal perms).
 Ideal for BI tools; **not required** by the later stages.